BS in Mathematics

 MATH 3359Introduction to Mathematical Modeling

-Minor or second major requirement—Students in the interdisciplinary concentration must complete an approved minor or second major in a field in which mathematics is applied.
-The pre-approved fields are astronomy and astrophysics, biology, bioinformatics, biophysics, chemistry, data science, economics, physics, statistics, finance, information systems, or any major in SEAS.
+Students in the interdisciplinary concentration must complete an approved minor or second major in a field in which mathematics is applied.
+The pre-approved fields are bioinformatics, biology (biology or neuroscience), chemistry, data science, economics, finance, information systems, physics (physics, astronomy and astrophysics, or biophysics), statistics, or any major in SEAS.